mjordan/larkm/README.md

 `curl -v -X PUT "http://127.0.0.1:8000/larkm/ark:12345/s1fde97fb3-634b-4232-b63e-e5128647efe7" -H 'Content-Type: application/json' -d '{"ark_string": "ark:12345/s1fde97fb3-634b-4232-b63e-e5128647efe7", "who": "Jordan, Mark", "when": "2020", "policy": "We will maintain this ARK for a long time."}'`

-Including `where` in the request body will result in an HTTP `409` response with the messagte `'where\' is automatically assigned the value of the ark string and cannot be updated.`
+Including `where` in the request body will result in an HTTP `409` response with the message `'where' is automatically assigned the value of the ark string and cannot be updated.`

 ### Deleting an ARK